JZ-FSDev/InnerCore/README.md

 # InnerCore

-These are the supplementary files for the [Core-based Trend Detection paper](https://github.com/JZ-FSDev/InnerCore/blob/main/InnerCore.pdf).
+These are the supplementary files for the [Data Depth and Core-based Trend Detection paper](https://www.frontiersin.org/articles/10.3389/fbloc.2024.1342956/full).

 ## Usage
 Until this is packaged, source the file(s) `algorithms/innerCore.R` or `utils.py`